antonw-88/GICSP/ICS Components & Architecture/ICS-components-and-architecture.md

 - Quick Start Guide: An Overview of ISA/IEC 62443 Standards - Security of Industrial Automation and Control Systems
 - 62443-1-1

-- A couple of core concepts mentioned in the SANS course syllabus("chapter" refers to the "Practical Industrial Cyber Security" book):
+## Core Concepts mentioned in the SANS course syllabus
+_The note "chapter" refers to the "Practical Industrial Cyber Security" book_
   - HMIs, Historians, Alarm Servers -> chapter 1
   - PLC -> In-depth in chapter 2 "field devices"
   - Programming Controllers -> chapter 2